Kinematic-Chemical analysis and Time tagging for the Diagonal Ridge Structure of the Galactic Outer Disk with LAMOST Red

-In the previous section, we have explored the ridge kinematical or dynamical evolution.
-In this part we mainly present the analysis about chemistry and mass pattern for this structure.
-As shown in Fig. \ref{R-vphi-element}, the left two panels are the metallicity ([Fe/H]) and element abundance([$\alpha$/Fe]) pattern in the range of vertical height of -1.5 to 1.5 \,kpc, we could see two ridges indicated by the red in the second subfigure of the left diagram and one ridge indicated by the blue in the top subfigure of middle column.
-Here we also show the vertical velocity distribution in the narrower vertical range ([-0.2, 0.2] kpc) as \citet{Khanna2019}, one ridge which is shown in the top is found during the analysis.
-Moreover, the south and north comparison for ridge traced by chemistry is shown in Fig. \ref{R-vphi-NSelement}, the large difference is not expected for the location in the R-V$_\phi$ plane at the first sight and the ridge features are still clear focusing on the red and blue diagonal distribution.
+In this part we mainly present the analysis about chemistry for this structure.
+As shown in Fig. \ref{R-vphi-element}, the left two panels are the metallicity ([Fe/H]) and element abundance ([$\alpha$/Fe]) pattern in the range of vertical height of $-$1.5 to 1.5 \,kpc.
+We could see two ridges indicated by the red in the fourth subfigure of the left diagram and one ridge indicated by the blue in the top subfigure of the middle column respectively.
+As seen the ridge is mainly consisted of metal rich and $\alpha$ poor stellar population, the metallicity is about $-$0.05 dex and [$\alpha$/Fe] is about 0.03 dex, which might imply the ridges are mainly existing in the thin disk.
+The disk chemical gradient patterns along with the azimuthal velocity and distance are also showing in the range $V_\phi$ larger than 200 km s$^{-1}$, which is corresponding to the negative ([Fe/H]) and positive gradient ([$\alpha$/Fe]) for the overall trend.

+Here we also show the vertical velocity distribution in the narrower vertical range ([$-$0.2, 0.2] kpc) as \citet{Khanna2019}, three ridges shown in the top are found during the analysis, which are a complement for the Sec.
+3.1.
+Moreover, the south and north comparison for ridge traced by chemistry is shown in Fig. \ref{R-vphi-NSelement}, it seems that the metallicity distribution in the south is clearer than that in the north but the $\alpha$ pattern is clearer in the north, so it might imply that the ridge is not one-to-one correlation.